 Your blood can be analyzed for ethanol and your blood alcohol concentration (BAC) determined.
 Typically, ethanol can be detected in your blood for up to 12 hours after your last drink.

-However, more advanced blood tests look for phosphatidylethanol (PEth), an abnormal phospholipid formed in the presence of ethanol (EtOH) and a direct biomarker of alcohol consumption.
-PEth blood testing can uncover prolonged or heavy drinking for up to four weeks.
+However, more advanced blood tests look for phosphatidyl ethanol (PEth), an abnormal phospholipid formed in the presence of ethanol (EtOH); this metabolite is a direct biomarker of alcohol consumption.
+PEth blood testing can uncover prolonged or heavy drinking for up to four weeks.[12]

 Alcohol in urine testing

 However, more advanced urine tests have much longer detection windows.
-These tests look for ethyl glucuronide (EtG), a by-product of ethanol, and glucuronide, a compound produced by the liver to bind to toxins to enable their excretion.
+These tests look for ethyl glucuronide (EtG), a by-product of ethanol metabolism, and glucuronide, a compound produced by the liver to bind to toxins to enable their excretion.

 EtG is formed when someone drinks even the smallest amount of alcohol.
 Unlike other blood tests, EtG tests can’t determine how much alcohol you’ve consumed.
 Rather the tests are used to detect any drinking.

-But the amount you drink will influence how long EtG can be detected in the urine.
-After a few drinks, EtG can be founded in the urine for up to 48 hours.
-With heavier drinking, EtG might be found for three to five days.
+The amount you drink will influence how long EtG can be detected in the urine.
+After a few drinks, EtG can be found in the urine for up to 48 hours.
+With heavier drinking, EtG might be found for three to five days.[15]

 Alcohol in saliva testing